Chanda-Abdul/Several-Coding-Patterns-for-Solving-Data-Structures-and-Algorithms-Problems-during-Interviews/✅  Pattern 06: In-place Reversal of a LinkedList.md

 >
 > If, in the end, you are left with a sub-list with less than `K` elements, reverse it too.

-The problem follows the <b>In-place Reversal of a LinkedList</b> pattern and is quite similar to <b>Reverse every K-element Sub-list</b>.
+The problem follows the <b></i>in-place</i> Reversal of a LinkedList</b> pattern and is quite similar to <b>Reverse every K-element Sub-list</b>.
 The only difference is that we have to skip `K` alternating elements.
 We can follow a similar approach, and in each iteration after reversing `K` elements, we will skip the next `K` elements.

 ````class Node {
   constructor(value, next = null) {